 Mistakes to avoid when choosing white paint

 - Looking at the white sample in isolation.
-You must view your whole colour palette as one, so pull together all the finishes that you plan to use for your new scheme.
+You must view your whole colour palette as one.
+Therefore you should pull together all the finishes that you plan to use for your new scheme.
 Start with the floor as this is the base for your scheme.
 Then consider your kitchen cabinets – if these are new, are you using a melamine, in which case your selection is a little more limited, or do you have a two pack polyurethane painted finish that can be any colour?
 Now consider your benchtop, splashback, pieces of furniture you already have, for example sofas, chair, upholstered bedhead etc. Consider rugs and accessories that you either have to work around or would like to purchase.
-Only make your selection of white paint once you have all of these items together as it is much easier to see the flow of the palette as a whole rather than just choosing a white that you have seen work in a friend's house or magazine.
+Only make your selection of white paint once you have all of these items together.
+It is much easier to see the flow of the palette as a whole, rather than just choosing a white that you have seen work in a friend's house or magazine.

 - Using a cool white palette in an area of your home that tends to be cold and doesn't receive a lot of natural light or a warm palette in a hot and sunny area.
-Ensure that you consider the aspect of the space before you select the colour palette – you may love cool, almost grey colour palettes but the effect could be awful if the aspect is not right.
+Ensure that you consider the aspect of the space before you select the colour palette – you may love cool, almost grey or blue colour palettes but the effect could be awful if the aspect is not right.
 You can still achieve a cool, fresh look, you may just have to adjust the amount of grey.
-Don't feel that you have to keep your entire colour palette either warm or cool – just go with one predominantly to create a theme but don't be afraid to mix it up a little – remember opposites attract but as far as interiors are concerned they are best suited in an 80/20 mix.
+Don't feel that you have to keep your entire colour palette either warm or cool.
+Just go predominantly with one to create a theme but don't be afraid to mix it up a little.
+Remember opposites attract but as far as interiors are concerned they are best suited in an 80/20 mix.

 - Not considering your ceiling colour.
 A ceiling white will often include a touch of grey or even blue and I find that this can sometimes throw the entire scheme.
 You can follow all the rules above and then ruin it by not considering the ceiling and cornice.
-Remember that in addition to your wall colour meeting the ceiling, kitchen cabinets will also often reach to the ceiling and therefore the white you choose for walls, cabinetry, internal doors and trim must relate to this all important area.
+Remember that in addition to your wall colour meeting the ceiling, kitchen cabinets will also often reach to the ceiling too.
+The white you choose for walls, cabinetry, internal doors and trim therefore must relate to this all important area.